ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 ##### Info
 ```
 F2: Toggle the cheats menu.
-F4: Open object examiner for selected object (now with dump button)
+F4: Open object examiner for object
-Ctrl+F: Fill resource of selected object
+Ctrl+F: Fill resource of object
-Enter or Tilde to show the console
+Enter or Tilde: Show the console
-F9 to clear the console log
+F9: Clear the console log
-Ctrl-Alt-Shift-R: opens console and places "restart" in it
+Ctrl-Alt-Shift-R: Opens console and places "restart" in it
-Ctrl-Space: Opens placement mode with the last placed item
+Ctrl-Space: Opens placement mode with the last placed object
-Ctrl-Shift-Space: Opens placement mode with the selected (or object under mouse) item
+Ctrl-Shift-Space: Opens placement mode with selected object (works with deposits)
-Ctrl-Shift-F: Follow Camera (select an object to follow around)
+Ctrl-Shift-F: Follow Camera (follow an object around)
-Ctrl-Alt-F: Toggle mouse cursor
+Ctrl-Alt-F: Toggle mouse cursor (useful in follow mode to select stuff)
 Ctrl-Shift-E: Toggle editor mode
+Ctrl-Alt-Shift-D: Delete object

-Ctrl-Alt-Shift-D: Delete object (selected or object under mouse)
+When I say object that means either the selected object or the object under the mouse cursor

 There's a cheats section in most info panels on the right side of the screen.
 Menu>Gameplay>QoL>Infopanel Cheats (on by default, as well as the empty cheat being disabled)